 After much deliberation, Protequus makes first public disclosure of their R&D efforts and introduces NIGHTWATCH®, the world's first smart halter™ (optional safety collar).
-Public reaction is immediately overwhelming among equestrian and technology communities in the US and abroad.
+Public support is immediately overwhelming among equestrian and technology communities in the US and abroad.

-Protequus engineers place a second-generation mobile adaptive sensor system (beta-prototype) on horses in NY and KY to acquire biometric data using non-invasive ultra-wideband impulse radar (UWB-IR) data and successfully demonstrate a real-world application of UWB-IR for biometric monitoring in horses.
+Protequus engineers place a second-generation mobile adaptive sensor system (beta-prototype) on horses in NY and KY to acquire biometric data using non-invasive ultra-wideband impulse radar (UWB-IR) technology and successfully demonstrate a real-world application of UWB-IR for biometric monitoring in horses.

 1st Patent Issued